term7/RaspberryPi-VLC_Videolooper/README.md

 Please note that [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) is constantly being developed.
 The location of the required menu item might change!
 Then, reboot your Raspberry Pi.
 You should now be logged into your desktop environment as *workstation*.

-Finally, either log again into your Raspberry Pi via SSH, or use a terminal window to log into the *pi* user account:<br>
+Finally, either log again into your Raspberry Pi via SSH (or use a terminal window in your Raspberry Pi desktop environment) to log into the *pi* user account:<br>
 `su - pi`

 To revoke admin rights for *workstation* execute the following command:<br>